 If you’re outside the US, Binance is the best trading platform.
 They are straightforward, easy to use, and cheap.

 If you’re in the US or you want to only trade the few biggest coins, Coinbase is for you.
-It’s a very reliable platform that gives you $10 in Bitcoin using this link, when you trade for a minimum $100.
+It’s a very reliable platform that gives you $10 in Bitcoin using this link when you trade for a minimum of $100.

 If you decide to buy cryptocurrencies, it’s very important that you sign up with a reputable exchange.
 After you have signed up, you will be able to buy the cryptocurrency of your choice and store it in your wallet.

 Investing in cryptocurrencies is easier now than it ever was.

 BUT, there are still some problems with cryptocurrencies.
 For example, they are highly volatile and speculative for the most part.
 Since December 2017 people have seen their portfolio decrease in value by more than 80% in less than three months.

 You don’t want to be the person who invested their retirement fund in Bitcoin and is now not able to retire when they originally wanted to.

 Bitcoin can go either way.
 It can double in a few months, or it can lose another 60% of its value.

 These types of investments are very high risk.
 They are highly impacted by things like regulations, new coins, or new developments in technology.
 Personally, I have around 2% of my net worth invested in cryptocurrencies.
 It is money that I can afford to lose.

 When you want to log into cryptocurrency platforms or exchanges, many security measures are taken.
 Things like two-factor authentication and encrypted information are the norm.